programminghistorian/ph-submissions/lessons/geoparser-lesson.md

 * `sys-i386-64`: if you are using a 64 bit Linux machine or
 * `sys-i386-snow-leopard`: if you’re using MacOSX.
 Don’t be confused by the name of this directory.
 The executables should work for all MacOSX installations and not just on Snow Leopard.

 All the executables starting with *lx* are LT-XML tools which work in combination with Xpath expressions to process or manipulate XML.
 Going in detail over Xpath is beyond the scope of this lesson, so I will give clear examples to show how things work.
-If you are interested in XML data manipulication you will find further detail in [Transforming Data for Reuse and Re-publication](https://programminghistorian.org/lessons/transforming-xml-with-xsl).
+If you are interested in XML data manipulation you will find further detail in [Transforming Data for Reuse and Re-publication](https://programminghistorian.org/lessons/transforming-xml-with-xsl).

 The best tool for printing XML content in a different format is `lxprintf`.
 Depending on your operating system, go to the `geoparser` directory and run `lxprintf` as follows: